 That last sentence definitely reminds me of many hospitals…

-Rest in peace Mr. Iacocca and Mr. Perot, as we remember two legendary leaders.Please post a comment and join the discussion.
-Subscribe to get notified about posts daily or weekly.
+Rest in peace Mr. Iacocca and Mr. Perot, as we remember two legendary leaders.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
+Subscribe to get notified about posts via email daily or weekly.